ar-nelson/cmpsci677-lab1/src/DesignDocument.md

 `run-all.sh` launches all of the subprograms at once, hooks up a bunch of named pipes (in `./tmp`) to keep them running, and presents the user with the `control user` CLI.
-However, it isn't very interesting at first, because the sensors can't be controlled by other devices.
+However, it isn't very interesting at first, because the sensors can't be controlled over the network.
 To see the controllers in action, try sending messages to the named pipes in another console, then watch the output on the user CLI.
 For example, to see the heater controller: